NichlasB/alynt-faq-manager/README.txt

 4. Add FAQ items under FAQs > Add New.
 5. Use the shortcode [alynt_faq] to display your FAQs.
 6. Optionally, customize the CSS under FAQs > Custom CSS.
+7. Updates will be automatically detected and can be installed directly through the WordPress dashboard.

 == Frequently Asked Questions ==